smart-data-models/dataModel.Parking/OffStreetParking/doc/spec_ZH.md

         model: http://schema.org/Text
         type: Property
     security:
-      description: 'Property.
-Model:''http://schema.org/Text''.
-Security aspects provided by this parking site.
+      description: 'Security aspects provided by this parking site.
 Allowed values: The following, some of them, defined by _ParkingSecurityEnum_ of DATEX II version 2.3.
 Enum:''areaSeparatedFromSurroundings, cctv, dog, externalSecurity, fences, floodLight, guard24hours, lighting, patrolled, securityStaff'' . or any other application-specific'
       items:
         enum:
           - areaSeparatedFromSurroundings